ortus-docs/commandbox-docs/deploying-commandbox/amazon-lightsail.md

 #start server and expose it to the world
 cd /app && sudo box install
 sudo box start --debug host=0.0.0.0 port=80

+#Note: For openJDK 11 to work, you will need to add a JVM arg to prevent this issue https://luceeserver.atlassian.net/browse/LDEV-1138
+#sudo box start --debug host=0.0.0.0 port=80 JVMArgs="-Djdk.attach.allowAttachSelf=true"

 ```

 #### That's it